 Make a preschool Earth Day sensory bin for the kids!
+Be sure to add this fun activity to your list of preschool sensory activities.

 Are you following Fun-A-Day’s SPACE THEME Pinterest board?